 Titus Salt was a pretty decent bloke and really looked after his workers – even in old age and sickness.
 He has been named as one of the greatest Victorian philanthropists.
 Some big businesses today should learn some lessons from him.

 Saltaire was inscribed as a UNESCO World Heritage Site in 2001 and recognised as ”one of the earliest, largest and best preserved nineteenth century ‘model villages’ anywhere in the world.”
 (Discover Saltaire)

 The Heritage Trail

-Our first stop was the Visitor Information Centre to find out what to see and do on our visit.
+Our first stop was the Visitor Information Centre to find out about things to do in Saltaire.
+As we soon discovered there was a lot to see and do on our visit.
 We picked up a map of the Heritage Trail which takes you through the village to points of interest as you stroll.
 I purchased the official guide for £1.50 which gives lots of great information to read as you take the trail.

 I highly recommend that you take the trail as it was really interesting and you learn a lot about life for ordinary people in 19th century England.
 (Or those lucky enough to work for Salt as the lives of workers in other areas was not necessarily as good as those in Saltaire)